HSBNE-Archive/Policy/Rules/Rules.md

         president must call the meeting.
     3. A request for a special meeting must state—

-        a.  why the special meeting is called; and
+        1.  why the special meeting is called; and
-        b.  the business to be conducted at the meeting.
+        2.  the business to be conducted at the meeting.

     4. A notice of a special meeting must state—

-        a.  the day, time and place of the meeting; and
+        1.  the day, time and place of the meeting; and
-        b.  the business to be conducted at the meeting.
+        2.  the business to be conducted at the meeting.

     5. A special meeting of the management committee must be held within 14 days after notice of the meeting is given to the members of the